codergon/uri-metadata/Readme.md

 ## Usage

-Fetch metadata as shown below (returns a Promise)
+Fetch metadata using the provided example below, which returns a Promise:

 ```javascript
 import metadata from "uri-metadata";